- Five on Friday

 If you have any concerns about your sense of taste, not just how you perceive its texture, please don’t hesitate to make an appointment at CEENTA.
 We want you to be able to appreciate all the food you eat.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Do you want to make an appointment with Dr. Heavner?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.